Free skew monoidal categories

-For each of these notions of morphism there is a corresponding notion of 2-cell; we just describe the case of 2-cell between lax morphisms.
+For each of these notions of morphism there is a corresponding notion of 2-cell; here we only describe the case of 2-cells between lax morphisms.
 Suppose then that $\phi\colon f\to g$ is a natural transformation.
 As well as $\{f,f\}_\ell$ we may form the operad $\{g,g\}_\ell$ and also the object $\{f,g\}_\ell$ of $[\bbn,\Cat]$ appearing in the comma object

 and now the pullback